Team15ECE3400/Team15ECE3400.github.io/FinalStretch/FinalDocumentation.md

 ### Purchased parts
 [1 Adafruit Pro Trinket - 5V 16MHz: $9.95](https://www.adafruit.com/product/2000) + $2 shipping = $11.95

-(Dan bought this in a bigger order.
-Can’t find receipt, but a link to the part is provided)

 All of the other parts used on our robot, such as 3-D printed plastic components and breadboards, did not contribute towards the cost.
 The total cost of our robot is $78.43.

 # Conclusions